p-ranav/video_device_discovery/README.md

 ## Video device discovery

-A small standalone app to detect video devices connected to a Linux-based embedded platform, e.g., NVIDIA Jetson Xavier NX.
+A small standalone app to detect video devices connected to a Linux-based embedded platform.

 ## Sample Output